Dr. Thanujeni Pathman, Director

 Casey Aurin, Lab Manager

-Casey is currently completing his undergraduate training with a specific interest in working with neurodevelopmental disorders specifically, children with autism.
+Casey has completed his undergraduate training from the Specialized Honours Psychology program at York University.
+His honours thesis titled: “Autobiographical Memory Narratives in Children with Autism Spectrum Disorder” under the supervision of Dr. Thanujeni Pathman, Dr. Mary Desrocher, and in collaboration with Dr. Jonathan Weiss.
+His study focused on the ability of children with autism to narrate their memories related to the self in the past.
 His interest was sparked following his participation in the Special Olympics World Games 2019 in the sport of tennis.
 Casey plans to pursue his Master’s degree and eventual PhD, and aspires to become a clinical neuropsychologist.
-His current thesis will explore autobiographical memory details in children with ASD, in relation to their varying aspect of functioning, to ensure their adequate integration to society.
-The inclusion of children with neurodevelopmental disorders into the community is a cause that Casey holds dearly to his heart.
+Casey hopes to further explore the neuropsychological profile of children with autism in relation to their daily adaptive functioning and psychometric properties of current assessments.
 Outside of academic research, he takes pleasure in baking, particularly the French pastries; he also enjoys marveling at nature through walks, and likes playing tennis, and knits in his spare time.

 Lazaros Maroulis, Research Assistant